 You will also want to consider whether your enterprise plans to invest in cloud solutions and digital transformation initiatives, which can significantly increase traffic volume and may also create congestion in a hub-and-spoke topology.
 A mesh topology makes cloud data transmissions more efficient.

 If your enterprise is considering installing VPNs in multi-site WAN, contact us at TailWind.
-We offer solutions for high-speed broadband connectivity and can handle the project management on your network infrastructure project, allowing you to focus on the core functions of your business.
+We offer solutions for high-speed broadband connectivity and can handle the IT project management on your network infrastructure project, allowing you to focus on the core functions of your business.